Rímac District: Twin cities

 As of 2025, Lima is twinned with 24 cities in Europe, the Americas and Asia.

 Geography

 The Puente de Piedra crosses the river, connecting both districts.

 The district has a total land area of 11.87 km^{2}.
 Its administrative centre is located at 154 meters above sea level.
+It is part of Lima's Cono Centro, an unofficial subregion of the city.